SiverDX/additional_enchantments/README.md

 ## Confusion (Melee)
 - Default max. level: 5
 - Has a chance to cause the attacked target to retaliate against a randomly chosen nearby entity, dropping the attacker as a target
-  - Targets can be blacklisted with `additional_enchantments:confusion_blacklist`
+  - Targets can be blacklisted with the tag `additional_enchantments:confusion_blacklist`
 - Enchantment level increases the chance of this effect to occur and also the range to check against possible retaliation targets

 ## Explosive Tip (Ranged)